Leptonic CP asymmetry and Light flavored scalar: Lepton asymmetry with scalar

 Let us first discuss about the coupling $\xi_{ij}$.
 The analysis in the above shows that $\xi_{ij}$ should be complex-valued so that the CP asymmetry is properly produced through the three-body decay.
 Further the flavor-changing components $\xi_{ij}$ ($i\neq j$) can play an important role for the leptogenesis.
 These nature of couplings put some constraint on the property of the field $\chi$, for example, a dynamical completion in high-energy regime. \begin{itemize} \item Nambu-Goldstone boson : \\ \phantom{xx} A simple example for scalar couplings to neutrinos is the one whose vacuum expectation value (VEV) gives the masses of RH neutrinos $N_i$.
 If such a scalar is complex, the coupling has the lepton number symmetry (the chiral rotation of $N_i$) and the scalar VEV breaks it.
 As a result of symmetry breaking, a Nambu-Goldstone boson (NGB) appears \cite{Chikashige:1980qk,Chikashige:1980ui,Gelmini:1980re}, which couples to $N_i$ and can be identified to $\chi$.
 This is a typical and the simplest dynamical realization of the present model.
 It is however noticed that, if the NGB nature is exact, $\chi$ is massless and its couplings to $N_i$ are real and flavor diagonal, i.e., $\xi_{ij}= c_i\,\delta_{ij},~ c_i \in \mathbb{R}$.
 As mentioned above, such a too simple form of scalar couplings is not suitable for generating the asymmetry.

 \item Flavor-dependent interaction : \\ \phantom{xx} There are several ways to ameliorate the NGB problem, too simple $\xi_{ij}$, found in the above simplest setup.
 The first is to introduce multi scalars which couple to the RH neutrinos $N_i$.
 These scalars generally couple to each other and develop nonzero VEVs.
 The resultant NGB, which is identified to $\chi$, is a linear combination of (the phases of) these scalars.
 As a result, the flavor structure becomes different between the masses and the scalar couplings of RH neutrinos.\\ \phantom{xx} A more interesting realization is to assign generation-dependent charges to leptons under some flavor symmetry.
-The assignment is chosen so that the masses (and Yukawa couplings) are forbidden and then induced by some VEV of complex scalar, charged under the same flavor symmetry~\cite{Froggatt:1978nt}.
+The assignment is chosen so that the masses (and Yukawa couplings) are forbidden and then induced by some VEVs of complex scalar, charged under the same flavor symmetry~\cite{Froggatt:1978nt}.
 In this case, $\chi$ is possibly the NGB of flavor symmetry and its coupling to leptons is determined by the flavor structure of lepton masses and symmetry charges.
-Unless the masses and charges have exactly the same structure, the $\chi$ couplings are generally flavor dependent~\cite{Wilczek:1982rv} (and complex valued).
-Typical examples may be constructed with flavor $U(1)$ symmetry for fermion mass hierarchy, and non-universal anomaly-free lepton numbers such as $L_\mu-L_\tau$ and others~\cite{Bento:1991bc,Ma:2014qra}.
+Unless the masses and charges have exactly the same structure, the $\chi$ couplings are generally flavor dependent~\cite{Davidson:1981zd,Wilczek:1982rv} (and complex valued).
+Typical examples may be constructed with flavor $U(1)$ symmetry for fermion mass hierarchy, and non-universal anomaly-free lepton numbers such as $\mathbb{L}_\mu-\mathbb{L}_\tau$ and others~\cite{Bento:1991bc,Ma:2014qra}.\\ \phantom{xx} Along this line, we here present an example for obtaining general couplings $\xi_{ij}$.
+Let us consider a $U(1)$ symmetry under which the two-component RH neutrinos $\nu_{1,2}$ have the charges $q_{1,2}$ and a complex scalar $\Phi$ has the charge $-1$.
+The symmetry-invariant operator for $\nu$'s is